alexsavio/alexsavio/README.md

 I currently live between the Basque Country (Spain) and Bavaria (Germany). 🌍🇪🇸🇩🇪

+I like to design, build and automate things:
+    - machine learning,
+    - distributed systems,
+    - data warehouses,
+    - containers, and
+    - serverless.

+I use Python and Java mainly these days.

-I like to design, build and automate things with machine learning, distributed systems, data warehouses, containers and serverless, Python, modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖
+I also enjoy developing modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖

 I am currently helping a limited number of teams and organizations as an **external consultant**.
 At the same time I'm learning Rust 🦀 and building business ideas to be able to help more teams to work together.